High School Student Ultrasounds

 And by the way, fuck you too for having the temerity to not only massacre a score of innocent people but also to indulge in our novelty ice cream cake offerings beforehand.
 That shit is for us, by which I mean those of us who are contributing members of civilized society actively pursuing obesity as our inborn cultural birthright—you don’t get to come here for the purposes of killing us and take advantage of our confectionaries.
 And good luck finding an ice cream cake in ISIS-controlled Syria or Iraq.
 The closest you’re likely to come to an ice cream cake there is a spoonful of donkey semen topped with a lanced hemorrhoid.

 After the Paris attacks, Charlie Hebdo said that their French culture represents “music, drunkeness, and joy” but in America, it’s beer, bacon, and ice cream so fuck you, you don’t get to enjoy what our culture has to offer and then attempt to destroy it.
 We have Donald Trump for that.

-To return to the topic at hand, however, I still insist that parenting isn’t nearly as tough as having to pretend to appreciate other people’s ultrasound pictures, so the lesson here is to go ahead and keep those to yourself next time you feel compelled to share them with me or anyone else.
+Anyway, to return to the topic at hand, I still insist that parenting isn’t nearly as tough as having to pretend to appreciate other people’s ultrasound pictures, so the lesson here is to go ahead and keep those to yourself next time you feel compelled to share them with me or anyone else.
 It’ll spare us both the discomfort of the little charade that is me pretending as though you ushering another life into this world is a good thing and you believing that I’m not struggling to choke back the bile from a half-digested Mocha Light Frappuccino as I observe the half-developed miscreant you’re preparing to unleash onto an unsuspecting world.